redbadger/crux/docs/src/guide/hello_world.md

 }
 ```

 The `update` function is the heart of the app.
-It responds to events by (optionally) updating the state and requesting some effects by using the capabilitie's APIs.
+It responds to events by (optionally) updating the state and requesting some effects by using the capability's APIs.

 All our `update` function does is ignore all its arguments and ask the Shell to render the screen.
 It's a hello world after all.